groverkaran/django-comments-tree/docs/tutorial.rst

 The tag :ttag:`render_xtdcomment_tree` renders the template ``django_comments_tree/comment_tree.html``.

 Now visit any of the blog posts to which you have already sent comments and see that a new `Reply` link shows up below each comment.
 Click on the link and post a new comment.
 It will appear nested inside the parent comment.
-The new comment will not show a `Reply` link because :setting:`COMMENTS_XTD_MAX_THREAD_LEVEL` has been set to 1.
+The new comment will not show a `Reply` link because :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` has been set to 1.
 Raise it to 2 and reload the page to offer the chance to nest comments inside one level deeper.

 .. image:: images/reply-link.png